-There are many ready made products on the market for lawn edges, such as solid plastic or metal edging sold in short lengths - great for straight lines, but not suitable for a wavy edged lawn.
-Try and sink the lawn edging down as low as you can, this will make mowing and trimming the grass far easier at the lawn edge.
+There are many ready made products on the market for lawn edges which include solid plastic or metal edging sold in short lengths that’s great for straight lines but not suitable for a wavy edged lawn.
+Try and sink the lawn edging down as low as you can as this will make mowing and trimming the grass along the edging far easier.

-If you have a very wavy edged lawn, then you can use some durable plastic or wavy metal edging which is flexible so you can bend it and define your lovely lawn curves.
-Some of these plastic and metal lawn edging materials are thinner than a rigid edge and it is even more important to sink the edging down, otherwise the edge may be a hazard to children and pets and will be easily damaged and soon look very untidy.
+If you have a very wavy edged lawn you can use some durable plastic or metal edging which is flexible so you can bend it and define your lovely lawn curves.
+Some of these plastic and metal edging materials are thinner than a rigid edge and so it is even more important to sink the edging down otherwise it may be a hazard to children or pets, and could easily get damaged and quickly look very untidy.
 Try to look for a heavier, more robust lawn edging idea.